syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-show-or-hide-the-tabs-in-the-series-style-d.md

 ---
 layout: post
-title: How-to-show-or-hide-the-tabs-in-the-series-style-d | Windows Forms | Syncfusion
+title: How-to-show-or-hide-the-tabs-in-the-series-style-d | Windows Forms | Syncfusion®
 description: how to show or hide the tabs in the series style dialog in a chart
 platform: windowsforms
 control: chart